 Traveling to Lisbon by Car

 Portugal is a relatively easy country to drive in because of its smaller size and excellent roads which makes it perfect for a Portugal road trip.
 In fact, you can get from northern Portugal to southern Portugal in just 6 hours!
-If you plan to visit other parts of Portugal outside of the major cities then we feel having a car would be easier and more budget-friendly than relying on public transportation.
+Outside of the major cities then we feel having a car would be easier and more budget-friendly than relying on public transportation.

 However, driving in the major cities, like Porto and Lisbon, isn’t necessary because of good public transportation and can be complicated due to narrow roads and traffic.
 For example, we rented a car for our day trip to Sintra and didn’t feel like it was completely worth it due to traffic, narrow roads, and decent bus transportation (more on this later).

 When Should You Visit Lisbon?